rpajanssen/java-triangle/exception-handling/after/README.md

 Always have automated (integration)tests validating the exception scenarios!
 We added these test scenarios to the contracts.

+Note that we switched from using Springs MockMVC to a Rest-Easy client in our tests to be able to test the full set of features our application has on offer, like testing the behavior of servlet filters.

 # Example resource calls